|

 In

-all of our programmes, we work to protect children's rights
+all of our programmes, ICT works to protect children's rights

 within a community development context, so children, their